cortesi/devd/README.md

 Now, the following happens:

-* A request for */nonexistent.html* returns the contents of */index.html*.
+* A request for */nonexistent.html* returns the contents of */index.html*
-* A request for */bar/nonexistent.html* returns the contents of */bar/index.html*.
+* A request for */bar/nonexistent.html* returns the contents of */bar/index.html*
 * A request for */foo/bar/voing/index.html* returns the contents of */index.html*

-We could instead specify an absolute path in the route:
+We could instead specify an absolute path in the route, in which case the contents of */index.html* would be returned for all the examples above:

 ```
 devd --notfound /index.html  /static
 ```

-In this case the contents of */index.html* would be returned for all paths not found.

 ## Excluding files from livereload